aldefouw/redcap_cypress/README.md

 **Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.**

+Now automated testing is still going to take hard some work and ingenunity.
+But once you're setup, things get much, much easier.

 ## Consortium Power